KubeBlocks

 ORACLE ADDON IN ACTION

-Operate Oracle with truthful lifecycle, storage, visibility, and recovery evidence
+Run Oracle with lifecycle, availability, scaling, and recovery workflows

 Lifecycle